Will AI Replace Jobs And Cause Australian House Prices to Fall?

-1. Will AI replace jobs in Australia?
+1. Will AI Replace Jobs in Australia?

 Yes, but unevenly.
+Not all jobs will be affected.

 The RBA’s summary is similar: some roles will be automated and displaced, but a much larger share of roles are exposed to AI-assisted work rather than outright job elimination.
 It cites Jobs and Skills Australia estimating that nearly 90% of Australian jobs have medium-to-high augmentation exposure, meaning AI changes how work is done more than simply deleting jobs.